This lovely rhubarb strawberry pie is a combination of classic flavours and a first sight of new season on the horizon!

 - 150 g golden caster sugar (plus extra for sprinkling)

-Place all the filling ingredients in a large, shallow pan and add 3-4 tbsp of water.
+- Place all the filling ingredients in a large, shallow pan and add 3-4 tablespoon of water.
 Simmer on a low heat for about 10- 15 minutes, until rhubarb has soften, but still remains its shape.